Thegolfingocto/KD_wo_CE/README.md

 * Make yourself a snack (optional) while you wait for terminals A and B to complete (not optional).
 * Launch experiments for the remaining model pairs, rinse and repeat until complete.

 The above procedure will ensure that only managable sections of the total experiment pool will be run at once.
-You can of course modify this workflow (or set up a bash script) to leverage however many GPUs you have available to you.
+You can of course modify this workflow (or set up a bash script) to leverage however many GPUs you have available.
 The experiment caching system allows for incremental passes while safely storing away all the results for future visualization.

 ## Feature Analysis
 If you wish to compute and plot the geometric summaries of a model's latent features, uncomment the call to `TPlotClassificationEfficiency()` on line 196 of `main.py`. **WARNING**: computing such metrics can require significant disk space and computational resources depending on the dataset.
 The compute cost of running the analysis is highly dependent on the *dataset* for CNNs, and less so for ViTs.
 It requires around 32gb RAM and 16gb VRAM for small datasets (e.g., CIFAR10/100), whereas 96gb RAM and 24gb VRAM are recommended for larger datasets (e.g., TinyImagenet).